The-Chaos-Consortium/chaos-and-conquest/docs/equipment.md

 - Bright - LP equal to or greater than the number of party members.
 The party has advantage on surprise, but cannot surprise their enemies.
 - Dim - Less LP than the number of party members, but more LP than half the party size.
 Ranged attacks are at disadvantage.
 - Darkness - LP less than half the number of party members.
 All attacks are at disadvantage, saves are at disadvantage, and the party is always surprised.
+- Pitch Black - 0 LP.
+The party is unable to navigate effectively, cannot fight, saves are at disadvantage, and the party is always surprised.

 ## Basic Gear
 PCs can acquire specific items for cheaper prices than using ***Supply***.
 Doing this loses the flexibility of supply, but will be cheaper if you know exactly what you need.